The General Data Protection Regulation (GDPR) 25th May 2018.

 If you are wrongly tagged or would like a tag to be removed please contact us through the channel in question or if this is not possible send us an email to email@example.com with full details of the post/content and what you would like removed or changed.

 Posts you make to our public profiles may be visible to others.
 Please exercise your own control over privacy settings for your own/your child’s profile to ensure your privacy is maintained.
-If in doubt please communicate via private message/other mode of communication to ensure your communication remains confidential.
+If in doubt please communicate via private message/email to firstname.lastname@example.org to ensure your communication remains confidential.
 Do not tag or post images or identifying data about other participants/members/artists without that person’s or person’s guardian’s explicit consent.

 We will not share your individual social media profile or contact details with other members/participants/artists without your explicit consent.
 Members/participants/artists should seek consent before sharing/connecting with you on social media.

-Any concerns can be raised confidentially with the HackBallet Data Controller.
+Any concerns can be raised confidentially with the HackBallet Data Controller via email at email@example.com

 Complaints or queries